sarkadava/FLESH_Expressibility_vs_guessability/02_Guessability_evaluation/dataset/README.txt

 	- column trial_type keeps track of what concept is target/practice
 	- column cycle renamed to participant (0 starts first, 1 follows, this is decided by rock-paper-scissors game and kept constant throughout the session)
 	- column session ID stands for session_part
-	- new dataframe df_similarity_only, see above the reason (it's just for data-wrangling purposes)

 Notes
 	- dyad 68 is not there because consent was withdrawn
 	- dyad 49 - needs to be check which concepts repeat in part 2 and get rid of them (part 1 was accidentaly different dyad number so some concepts repeat)

-TODO

-	- file name (will add later, need to check the string format of the video/audio name)